syncfusion-content/flutter-docs/Flutter/cartesian-charts/annotations.md

 ![Chart with Watermark](images/annotation/watermark.png)

-N> `chartData` in the above code snippets is a class type list and holds the data for binding to the chart series.
+>Note :- `chartData` in the above code snippets is a class type list and holds the data for binding to the chart series.
 Refer [Bind data source](https://help.syncfusion.com/flutter/cartesian-charts/getting-started#bind-data-source) topic for more details.